 How to Protect Aluminum From Fading, Oxidation and Corrosion

-To make aluminum surfaces look brand new or stay looking new, use our coatings to protect your surfaces from fading, oxidation and corrosion.
-Our coatings are easy to apply, scratch-resistant and clear, to make your surface look smooth and shiny.
-For architectural metal, use Everbrite.
+To make aluminum surfaces look brand new or stay looking new, use our coatings to restore and protect your surfaces from fading, oxidation and corrosion.
+Painted aluminum, powder-coated aluminum, anodized aluminum or bare aluminum can all be restored with Everbrite Coatings.
+Our coatings are easy to apply, scratch-resistant and clear, to make your surface look and stay new-looking.
+For architectural , painted or anodized aluminum, use Everbrite.
 For automotive, marine, and highly polished aluminum, use ProtectaClear.

 BEFORE & AFTER